New Nurses Take the Pledge in Traditional Candlelighting CeremonyPublished: January 13, 2017

 Students in the Class of 2017 hail from the U.S., Asia, Southeast Asia, Europe, South and Central America and the Caribbean.

 In her opening remarks, Dr. Diane B. Call, President of Queensborough Community College congratulated the graduates and expressed her enormous pride in their accomplishments.
 “Each of you has demonstrated the extraordinary discipline, sacrifice and determination necessary to successfully complete this competitive program and go on to succeed in one of the most demanding fields in healthcare.”

 “As you leave Queensborough those who need you most have yet to present themselves—your patients,” said Anne Marie Menéndez, Professor and Chairperson, Department of Nursing.
 “My wish for you is that your career is meaningful and that you are ready to serve for the common good.”

-"Nursing demands a life-long commitment to learning and each of you has demonstrated the passion and ability to pursue this calling,” said Anne Marie Menéndez, Chairperson and Professor, Nursing who added that Queensborough’s Nursing program is renowned for its diligence in keeping pace with technology, addressing the needs of veterans and offering dual/joint programs with CUNY’s Hunter College, York College and CUNY School of Professional Studies.
+Queensborough’s nursing program is renowned for its diligence in keeping pace with technology, addressing the needs of veterans and offering Dual/Joint programs with CUNY’s Hunter College, York College and CUNY School of Professional Studies.

-The invocation for the program was given by Alexandra Tarasko, Professor and Deputy Chairperson, Nursing; Chair, Faculty Executive Committee; and the congratulatory address was given by Janice Molloy, Associate Professor, Nursing.
+The invocation for the Ceremony was given by Dr. Carol Soto, RN, Professor, Nursing; and the congratulatory address given by Dr. Cheryl Spencer, RN, Associate Professor, Nursing.